zDragonLORD1010/S25-core-course-labs/lab4.md

 **2.5 Points:**

 1. GitHub Teams Using Terraform:
-   - You need to upgrade your account to organization.
+   - You need to create a new organization.
    - Extend your Terraform configuration to add several teams to your GitHub repository, each with different levels of access.
    - Apply the changes and ensure they take effect in your GitHub repository.